Different Stages of a Civil Suit : An Overview

 Inspection of documents by the other party

-If the party, served with a notice relating to inspection of documents, omits to give a reply to it specifying the time for inspection the court can make an order for inspection as it thinks fit, if the other party file an application.
+If the party, served with a notice relating to inspection of documents, omits to give a reply to it specifying the time for inspection the court can make an order for inspection as it thinks fit, if the other party files an application.

 Admission of facts by parties

-Any party to a suit may give notice that he admits the truth of the whole or any part of the case of any other party ( Order XII Rule 1 of the CPC).
+Any party to a suit may give notice that he admits the truth of the whole or any part of the case of any other party (Order XII Rule 1 of the CPC).

 Either party to a suit may call upon the other party to admit within 7 days any document.
 The document shall be deemed to be admitted, if it is not denied specifically (Order XII Rule 2 of the CPC).